-In terms of the general approach to the collection and submission of evidence at the pleading stage and at the hearing, the parties are free to organise the arbitral proceedings, including the collection and submission of evidence, as they want.
+In terms of the general approach to the collection and submission of evidence at the pleading stage and at the hearing, the parties are free to organise the arbitral proceedings, including the collection and submission of evidence, as they wish.

-As per the usual practice, the evidence rules regarding the production of documents or witness statements are determined at the beginning of the arbitral proceedings by parties and together with the arbitral tribunal or through a reference to institutional rules of procedure.
-Parties usually take guidance from the IBA Rules on the Taking of Evidence in International Commercial Arbitration.
+Evidence rules regarding the production of documents or witness statements are normally determined at the beginning of the arbitral proceedings by the parties and the arbitral tribunal or through a reference to institutional rules of procedure.
+Parties and tribunals may take guidance from the IBA Rules on the Taking of Evidence in International Commercial Arbitration.

-Even though the Luxembourg law on arbitration remains fairly silent with regards to evidentiary proceedings, arbitral tribunals are to ensure that the rules of due process are complied with.
+Even though the Luxembourg law on arbitration remains fairly silent with regard to evidence, arbitral tribunals should ensure that the rules of due process are complied with.
 If the parties did not provide for this in their arbitration agreement, then the relevant supplementary rules of the NCCP apply (see 8.2 Rules of Evidence).